How to Catch Super-Rich Chinese Tourists?

 Chinese tourists just like any tourists from any other country are placed in different categories.

-- Average tourist: The average Chinese tourist represents a part of the higher middle class and the upper class, namely 18% of the Chinese population, or 250 million Chinese.
-They are on average 34 years old and usually prepare their trip through a Chinese travel agency or OTA (Online Travel Agency).
-A distinctive characteristic of the Chinese tourist is that he often travels in groups.
-The average income of this Chinese tourist segment is around USD24 000 and USD48 000.
+The average Chinese tourist represents a part of the higher middle class and the upper class.
+These people are primarily young and usually prepare for their trip through a Chinese travel agency or OTA (Online Travel Agency).
+A distinctive characteristic of the Chinese tourist is that he often travels in Chinese tour groups (but this is actually predicted to change in 2023).
 While group tourism still dominates in China, brands face challenges in serving the newest generation of tourists who are interested in experiencing everything from a different perspective.

-- Wealthy tourist: China’s outbound luxury travelers spend on average USD65 000 per household on tourism every year, including USD34 000 on travel shopping (source: Marriott International).
-The age range is quite wide but there seems to be a trend where the wealthy tourist’s category is getting younger each year.
+China’s outbound luxury travelers spend on average USD65 000 per household on tourism every year, including USD34 000 on travel shopping (source: Marriott International).
+The age range is quite wide but there seems to be a trend where the wealthy tourist category is getting younger each year.
+They chose countries in Southeast Asia, Japan, amazing Thailand, and South Korea, but also Australia, US, and Europe, as they can afford it.

-- They simply don’t want to spend too much money and are looking for good deals
+- They don’t want to spend too much money and are looking for good deals

 - They are not happy with the quality of the services provided